 Cost: Free, iOS only

-A complete investment advising solution topped with a hybrid robo-advisor and human advisor service, Personal Capital not only offers free analysis of your investments, but also automated tracking of transactions from linked accounts, as well as cash flow and budgeting tools.
+A complete investment advising solution topped with a hybrid robo-advisor and human advisor service, Empower not only offers free analysis of your investments, but also automated tracking of transactions from linked accounts, as well as cash flow and budgeting tools.

 Cost: Free (for financial planning and 401(k) allocations)